al3xandr3/al3xandr3.github.io/_posts/2014-06-26-storytelling-and-presenting.md

-## During presentation
+### During presentation

 - Anchoring:
   - Associate common gestures or expressions with anchors, of bad vs good, that can be used later on.
   - Energy balls.
 Left down is bad, right up is good.
-Presenter needs to mirror the audience, so presenter right=bad, left=good.
+Presenter needs to mirror the audience, so presenter right = bad, left = good.
 - Timeline:
    - Hands moving left to right show timeline.
 Presenter needs to mirror audience.
 - Big and small
   - Open including all audience means big things. (like the gain from the solution)
   - 2 pinched fingers (thumb and index finger), means small meaningless cost.

-## Powerpoints
+### Powerpoints

 - The person is the central point of the presentation, not the powerpoint.
 - Don't just read what on the slide. (otherwise can just email the slides).